 Sauerkraut isn't the only form of probiotic-rich fermented cabbage.
-Latin America brings us cortido a dish in which cabbage combines with carrots, onion and red pepper while Korea brings us kimchi in which cabbage combines with radish, ginger, chilies, garlic and other goodies.
-To make your own sauerkraut, check out my traditional sauerkraut recipe here or this spicy version made with red cabbage, garlic and jalapenos.
+Latin America brings us curtido a dish in which cabbage combines with carrots, onion, and red pepper while Korea brings us wide varieties of kimchi, including kimchi made with cabbage as well as radish kimchi.

 Kombucha is another great source of beneficial bacteria that is also dairy-free.
 A fermented tea thought to originate in Russia or China, kombucha has long been considered a health tonic.
 Kombucha has a sour flavor with a taste reminiscent of apple cider vinegar combined with club soda, though home-brewed kombucha is often less acidic than store-bought.

-A starter culture called a kombucha mushroom, mother or SCOBY (symbiotic culture of bacteria and yeasts) is necessary to prepare kombucha.
+A starter culture called a kombucha mushroom, mother, or SCOBY (symbiotic culture of bacteria and yeasts) is necessary to prepare kombucha.
 This starter culture thrives in the combination of brewed tea and sugar.
-The kombucha scoby metabolizes the sugar converting it to various acids which provide kombucha with its characteristically tart flavor.
+The kombucha SCOBY metabolizes the sugar converting it to various acids which provide kombucha with its characteristically sour flavor.

 You can purchase raw kombucha at most health food stores and even many chain supermarkets.
 Or you can brew your own with a starter culture, available online here.

 Sauerruben, like sauerkraut, is a fermented vegetable from northern Europe where fermentation offered an opportunity to preserve the harvest throughout the tough, cold winters.
 The ingredients are simple: turnips and unrefined salt.
-Tender, sweet turnips are shredded or, if you like them like we do, julienned and mixed with unrefined sea salt before they are pounded down to release their juice.
+Tender, sweet turnips are shredded, or if you like them like we do, julienned and mixed with unrefined sea salt before they are pounded down to release their juice.
 The turnip juice combines with the sea salt to create a brine that fosters the growth of beneficial bacteria - provided it's not too salty.
-Turnips and sauerruben are a great source of vitamin C.
+Turnips and sauerruben are great sources of vitamin C.

-Miso is widely touted as a wholesome, nourishing food.
+Miso is widely touted as wholesome, nourishing food.
 Miso is high in vitamin K (learn about vitamin K and other fat soluble vitamins) as well as vitamin B6.
-It's also a good source of phosphorus, manganese and zinc.
+It's also a good source of phosphorus, manganese, and zinc.

 Water kefir, alternatively known as tibicos and Japanese water crystals, is a probiotic beverage similar to Kombucha and Ginger Beer.
 Water kefir grains are translucent and gelatinous with a crystal-like appearance.